Building Muscle: A Guide to Gaining Lean Muscle Mass

 Make recovery a priority:

-Rest days: Include at least 1–2 rest days per week
+Rest days: Include at least 1–2 rest days per week to allow your body to repair.

-Manage stress: Chronic stress increases cortisol, which can hinder muscle recovery
+Manage stress: Chronic stress increases cortisol, which can hinder muscle recovery.

 4. Stay Consistent—Not Perfect

-You won’t gain 10kg of muscle in a month (and if you do, it’s mostly water or fat)
+You won’t gain 10kg of muscle in a month (and if you do, it’s mostly water or fat).

-Aim to gain 0.25–0.5kg per week to build lean mass without excessive fat gain
+Aim to gain 0.25–0.5kg per week to build lean mass without excessive fat gain.

 5. Supplements: Helpful, Not Essential